adriandavila/adriandavila/README.md

 - ⚡ Fun fact: ...
 -->
 - I'm a computer science student at the University of Waterloo.
-- I'm currently working on...
+- I'm currently working on a MERN productivity and scheduling app.
+- In my spare time I like to play soccer, eand do absolutely anything and everything with friends.